 Phonics in EYFS

-We follow the DfES Letters and Sounds programme, teaching Phonics every day in a structured, engaging and multi-sensory way.
+We follow the Schofield and Sims 'My Letters and Sounds' phonics programme, teaching phonics every day in a structured, engaging and multi-sensory way.
 We further develop phonological awareness through a rich diet of rhythm, rhyme and song.

 We begin Reception by introducing children to the initial grapheme-phoneme correspondences (GPCs), alongside segmenting and blending skills to enable them to ‘sound’ and ‘decode’ short words.
 As the year progresses they learn more GPCs and begin to read and write longer words and phrases.